 The remuneration of the management board has to be published both in the annual financial statements (on an aggregate basis) as well as in the annual remuneration report (on an individual basis, including the split between fixed and variable remuneration).
 The annual financial statements also have to disclose the number of stock options granted to management board members.

 Remuneration of the supervisory board

 The remuneration of the members of the supervisory board is either determined in the articles of association of the company or (more frequently) by a decision of the general meeting.
-Also, the remuneration for supervisory board members of listed companies must be included in the remuneration policy.
-Remuneration for supervisory board members in Austria is relatively low compared with other countries (although a certain recent trend to raise remuneration can be reported), and usually comprises a base remuneration (which is typically higher for the chairperson, vice chairperson and committee members) and a meeting fee (which will only be paid to members attending a meeting).
+Also, the remuneration of supervisory board members of listed companies must be included in the remuneration policy.
+Remuneration of supervisory board members in Austria is relatively low compared with other countries and usually comprises a base remuneration (which is typically higher for the chairperson, vice chairperson and committee members) and a meeting fee (which will be paid only to members attending a meeting).
 The remuneration of each supervisory board member is published annually in the remuneration report of listed companies.
-While it is possible for supervisory board members to participate in stock option programmes, the Corporate Governance Code does not recommend such participation.
+Although it is possible for supervisory board members to participate in stock option programmes, the Corporate Governance Code does not recommend it.

 Board and company practice in takeovers

 When faced with a takeover offer, the boards of the target company are bound by the objectivity principle set forth in the Takeover Act.
 This means that they are barred from taking any measures that would prevent the shareholders from taking a free and duly informed decision about the offer.